jatindermashall/jatindermashall/README.md

 - 🔭 I’m currently working on React Native app
 - 🌱 I’m currently learning React AWS Amplify
 - 👯 I’m looking to collaborate on enterprise levels big projects.
-- 💬 Ask me about : Website, mobile app stack suggestion and
+- 💬 Ask me about : Website development and designing, mobile app tech suggestion(cost estimation).
+Best hosting for your app and development environment
 - 📫 How to reach me: jatinder@aryssolutions.com